 What are coil springs?

 Coil springs are those spiral parts of your suspension just above your wheels that keep your car stable during driving.
 They are made from hardened and tempered steel that can be found on most cars that were built in the last few decades.
 Most cars have four coil springs, one for each wheel.
 Nowadays pickups and SUVs are also equipped with coil springs in the front and rear wheels.
-On MacPherson type struts, the coil springs are mounted around the shock absorbers which are attached to the strut itself.
+On MacPherson-type struts, the coil springs are mounted around the shock absorbers which are attached to the strut itself.
 On other vehicles without struts, shock absorbers and coil springs are mounted separately.

 A broken coil spring is a major concern!

 Most cars have 4 coil springs, each supporting one corner of the vehicle.
 In cars with MacPherson struts, the coil is installed within the strut.
-The springs never need maintenance, however, they should be replaced in case they are damaged because of an accident or hardly hitting a deep pothole.
+The springs never need maintenance, however, they should be replaced in case they are damaged because of an accident or hardly hit a deep pothole.
 When a coil spring breaks, it becomes a major safety concern!
-The suspension is not working as it is supposed to, and a faulty coil can puncture a tire or mess some other parts behind your wheels.
-At worse, it can fall on the road and damage other car or hurt people in the surrounding.
+The suspension is not working as it is supposed to, and a faulty coil can puncture a tire or mess up some other parts behind your wheels.
+At worse, it can fall on the road and damage other cars or hurt people in the surrounding.